-Higher water pressure means the job gets done faster, with Consumer Reports noting that gas pressure washers finish up to 10 times faster than electric pressure washers.
+The most powerful type of pressure washer is a gas-powered one.
 However, a gas pressure washer's powerful spray can more easily damage materials like wood and auto paint.
 In addition, as with any gas-powered tool, these models need regular engine servicing.

-All of the gas pressure washers profiled above are consumer units.
+The gas pressure washers profiled above are consumer units.
 They might be suitable for use by some painting and other contractors, but for heavy-duty, long-term performance and reliability, a commercial pressure washer is a better alternative for most.
 Commercial pressure washers are ruggedly built and offer a higher cleaning factor than even the most powerful consumer pressure washers.
 While most consumer pressure washers are subject to shorter warranty terms when used in commercial applications, professional pressure washers are usually fully covered for commercial use as well.